FasterSpeeding/Tanjun/CONTRIBUTING.md

 by default when `nox -s` is called alone.
 To call specific tasks you just call `nox -s name1 name2` where any number of tasks can be called at once by specifying their name after `-s`.

-It's worth noting that the reformat nox task will reformat additions to the project in-order to make them match the expected style and is one of the default tasks and that nox will generate virtual environments for each task instead of pollution the environment it was installed into.
+It's worth noting that the reformat nox task (which is run by default) will reformat additions to the project in-order to make them match  the expected style and that nox will generate virtual environments for each task instead of pollution the environment it was installed into.

 ### Documentation style